Thraka/FreeDOS-B/README.md

 http://bilgisayarcilik.github.io/

 This is a FreeDOS disturbition.
+This is useful for computers of DOS.

-This is live CD. boot.img is boot disk of FreeDOS B. If you can't boot from CD, you should use this image.
+This is live CD.

+boot.img is boot disk of FreeDOS B. If you can't boot from CD, you should use this image.

 ## System Requirements: